 Every successful audit is based on sound planning and an atmosphere of constructive involvement and communication between the client and the auditor.
 I see quite a few audit organizations that include a Web-based explanation to their clients how the audit process works.
 The purpose of providing this page is for those audit organizations that have not explained to their clients how, in general, the audit process works.
 It also is designed to provide a resource for sharing tools and techniques for each of the distinct phases of the audit process.
 If you have tools or resources that you would like added to these pages please send them to firstname.lastname@example.org.

 Although every audit project is unique, the audit process is similar for most engagements and normally consists of four stages: Planning (sometimes called Survey or Preliminary Review), Fieldwork, Audit Report, and Follow-up Review.
 Client involvement is critical at each stage of the audit process.
 As in any special project, an audit results in a certain amount of time being diverted from your department's usual routine.
 One of the key objectives is to minimize this time and avoid disrupting ongoing activities.
-Following is a sample flowchart of the process from an organization that you may find helpful:
+Following is a sample flowchart of the process that you may find helpful:

 During the planning portion of the audit, the auditor notifies the client of the audit, discusses the scope and objectives of the examination in a formal meeting with organization management, gathers information on important processes, evaluates existing controls, and plans the remaining audit steps.